Fused $L_{1/2}$ prior for large scale linear inverse problem with Gibbs bouncy particle sampler: Introduction

 Samplers based on PDMP seem particularly well suited to Bayesian analysis in big data settings, as they allow access to only a small subset of data points at each iteration and are still guaranteed to target the true posterior distribution~\cite{fearnhead2018piecewise}.
 Although theoretically well justified, these samplers have not yet been widely used in Bayesian statistics.
 A major reason is the fact that sampling the event time between jumps from a non-homogeneous Poisson process is non-trivial for many of the applications.
 However, we will show that the bouncy particle sampler is particularly fast for sampling the high dimensional Gaussian distribution in Bayesian linear inverse problems.
 In this case, sampling from the non-homogeneous Poisson process can be done by inverse the cumulative distribution function directly (the inverse transform sampling), with matrix multiplication as the only operation.
 This nice property leads the new sampler to have the same computational complexity as the first order optimization approach.

-The key novelty and contributions of this paper can be summarized as follows: \begin{enumerate}[label=(\roman*)] \item We propose the fused $L_{\frac12}$ prior and formulate it as a Gaussian mixture Markov random field, which allows us to construct the Gibbs sampler with closed form expression for all the conditional posteriors involved. \item By integrating the Gibbs sampler and bouncy particle sampler (BPS), we demonstrate that the new Gibbs-BPS algorithm converges to the target distribution without bias. \item By circumventing the matrix inversion using BPS when sampling from the multivariate Gaussian distribution, we show that Gibbs-BPS achieves fast speed-up in computation. \item We verify the scalability of our approach on computed tomography (CT) imaging problems ranging from small size ($64\times64$) to very large size ($256 \times 256$), and show that our approach is competitive with existing popular alternative Bayesian methods and it is highly efficient. \end{enumerate} The paper is structured as follows.
-In Section \ref{sec:background}, we provide the background for Bayesian linear inverse problems and the piecewise deterministic Markov processes (PDMP).
+The key novelty and contributions of this paper can be summarized as follows: \begin{enumerate}[label=(\roman*)] \item We propose the fused $L_{\frac12}$ prior and formulate it as a Gaussian mixture Markov random field, which allows us to construct the Gibbs sampler with closed form expression for all the conditional posteriors involved. \item By integrating the Gibbs sampler and bouncy particle sampler (BPS), we demonstrate that the new Gibbs-BPS algorithm converges to the target distribution without bias. \item By circumventing the matrix inversion using BPS when sampling from the multivariate Gaussian distribution, we show that Gibbs-BPS has low computation complexity and achieves fast speed-up in dealing with high-resolution image. \item We verify the scalability of our approach on computed tomography (CT) imaging problems ranging from small size ($64\times64$) to very large size ($256 \times 256$), and show that our approach is competitive with existing popular alternative Bayesian methods and it is highly efficient. \end{enumerate} The paper is structured as follows.
+In Section \ref{sec:background}, we provide the background for Bayesian linear inverse problems.
 In Section \ref{sec:prior_setting}, we present the Gaussian mixture Markov random field representation for the fused $L_{1/2}$ prior.
-In Section \ref{sec:Gibbs-BPS}, we develop the Gibbs bouncy particle sampler(Gibbs-BPS) for efficient posterior sampling.
+In Section \ref{sec:Gibbs-BPS}, we develop the Gibbs bouncy particle sampler (Gibbs-BPS) for efficient posterior sampling.
 In Section \ref{sec:numerical}, we illustrate our approach with computed tomography image problems.
 Finally, in Section \ref{sec:conclusions}, we conclude with a discussion.